LABS: Future Interiors meetup #2

-This event will be held online.
+This meetup will take place on Thursday 10 September 2020.
+The event will be held online.
 Details for attending the meetup will follow after registration.

 Attendance is free.

 After registration, join the meetup at 8pm through the button down below.

 Together with Studio Samira Boon, Waag's Textile Lab is organising the second meetup for LABS: Future Interiors.
 The speakers for our second symposium within the series of three will be announced soon.
 Make sure to register for this event through the button at the top of the page.